 3 Fund Portfolios – In Summary

-Just remember the core benefits of a 3 Fund Portfolio and make sure you aren’t straying too far away for it’s intended purpose (a simple, diversified, and low cost portfolio).
+Just remember the core benefits of a 3 Fund Portfolio – a simple, diversified, and low cost portfolio.
+Make sure you aren’t straying too far away for it’s intended purpose.